 Vulnerability Policies

-This page introduces Sysdig vulnerability policies that govern the pipeline, runtime, and host scanning features of Sysdig Secure.
+This topic introduces Sysdig vulnerability policies that govern the pipeline, runtime, and host scanning features of Sysdig Secure.

 This doc applies only to the Vulnerability Management engine.
 If your Sysdig Secure was deployed before April 20, 2022, use the Scanning features and the Threat Detection policy documentation.
-See also: Which Scanning Engine to Use
+See Which Scanning Engine to Use for more information.

 Overview